Dr. Jamie Nix

 Discipline: Ensemble Director - Wind Ensemble Activities

-Dr. Jamie L. Nix is director of wind ensemble activities, professor of music, and holds The Hal J. Gibson Distinguished Chair in Conducting at Columbus State University's Schwob School of Music.
-Appointed in 2010, Dr. Nix conducts the Schwob Wind Ensemble and Wind Orchestra, coordinates the graduate wind band conducting program, teaches advanced undergraduate conducting, and hosts the Annual Conductors Workshop.
-Previous posts include serving as associate director of bands and the Donald R. Shepherd assistant professor of conducting at the University of Michigan School of Music, Theatre & Dance, and assistant director of bands at The University of Texas at Austin Butler School of Music.
+Dr. Jamie L. Nix is director of wind ensemble activities, professor of music, and holds The Hal J. Gibson Distinguished Chair in Conducting at the Columbus State University Schwob School of Music.
+Nix, the first recipient of the Sam and Jacquie Rawls Distinguished Music Professorship, conducts the Schwob Wind Ensemble and Wind Orchestra, heads the graduate wind band conducting program, and hosts the Annual Conductors Workshop.
+Previous posts include associate director of bands and the Donald R. Shepherd Assistant Professor of Conducting at the University of Michigan School of Music, Theatre & Dance, and assistant director of bands at The University of Texas at Austin Butler School of Music.